 Making a personal injury claim can be overwhelming.
 If you believe you have a viable injury claim but are unsure, it can be extremely helpful to seek the legal advice of an experienced personal injury lawyer.
-Most lawyers and law firms offer free case evaluations to help you determine if filing a lawsuit is right for you.
+Our law partners offer free case evaluations to help you determine if filing a lawsuit is right for you.

 Research and Documentation

-After hiring a personal injury attorney or law firm, your legal team will begin by collecting all relevant information necessary to build a strong case before filing an official legal complaint in the necessary time limit.
+Research begins by collecting all relevant information necessary to build a strong case before filing an official legal complaint in the necessary time limit.
 This may include reviewing medical records or relevant documentation, interviewing witnesses, and determining the damages accrued like medical bills or lost wages.
-This process and the information collected during this time will go a long way in plaintiff’s claim so it’s an imperative and sometimes lengthy step in the legal process, and our personal injury attorneys can help.
+This process and the information collected during this time will go a long way in fortifying a plaintiff's claim.
+It's an imperative (and sometimes lengthy) step in the legal process, and our personal injury attorneys can help.

 Filing a Personal Injury Claim

 Having an experienced lawyer by your side can make writing and filing a legal claim a whole lot easier.
-Your lawyer will know the best way to format the complaint, what to include and where to file it.
-Your lawyer will also be keeping track of your state’s statute of limitations to make sure the claim is filed in a timely manner.
+Our legal partners know the best way to format the complaint, what to include and where to file it.
+They will also keep track of your state's statute of limitations to make sure the claim is filed in a timely manner.